Eastern-Research-Group/NPS_ES/README.md

 The columns can be in any order, and any additional columns will be ignored.

-Uploads containing tens or hundreds of thousands of rows will likely take many hours to run (expect an upload of 10,000 meters or 100,000 rows of consumption data to take anywhere from 8-20 hours), therefore it is advisable to install and run this script on a server instead of a personal computer, unless you can be sure the script will be able to run for the entire length of time and there will be no issues with the computer going to sleep.
+Uploads containing tens or hundreds of thousands of rows will likely take many hours to run (expect an upload of 10,000 meters or 100,000 rows of consumption data to take anywhere from 8-20 hours), therefore it is advisable to install and run this application on a server instead of a personal computer, unless you can be sure the script will be able to run for the entire length of time and there will be no issues with the computer going to sleep.

 ## Notes
 Currently these scripts can only be used to upload meter consumption data, however, portfolioManagerServices.py contains functions that perform other calls to Portfolio Manager's web services which can be used to expand functionality at a later date.